lucafaggianelli/plombery/docs/create-a-pipeline.md

 ### Create a task

-A *Task* is the base block in Mario Pype and it's just a Python function that performs an action, i.e. download some data from an HTTP API, runs a query on a DB, etc.
+A *Task* is the base block in Plombery and it's just a Python function that performs an action, i.e. download some data from an HTTP API, runs a query on a DB, etc.

 !!! info